jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Functional-Service-Terms-of-Service.md

-**These Service Terms are the effective contracts concluded by and between the owners of the JD Cloud website (referred to as “JD Cloud” in the Agreement, website: [www.jdcloud.com](https://www.jdcloud.com/index)) and you on the matters related to the Function Service.
+**These Service Terms are the effective contracts concluded by and between the owners of the JD Cloud website (referred to as "JD Cloud" in the Agreement, website: [www.jdcloud.com](https://www.jdcloud.com/index)) and you on the matters related to the Function Service.
 You accept these Service Terms by sealing, clicking the web page to confirm on the web page or other means, including but not limited to actually using the JD Cloud Function Service without clicking to confirm, indicating that you have reached an agreement with JD Cloud and agree to accept all agreed contents of these Service Terms.
 If the text sealed by the Parties is inconsistent with the Service Terms text clicked to confirm on the web page or selected to be accepted otherwise, the text sealed by the Parties shall prevail**.